 - Do you experience premenstrual breast pain?

-- Do you get PMS/PMT or PMDD?
+- Do you get PMS or PMDD?

 - Do you get bloated or hangry?
 Constipated?
 Bloated?